-The impact of COVID-19 has been outlined in the Chairman's statement.
+The impact of COVID-19 has been outlined in the Chairman's statement and (c) of the section headed "Operations and Principal Activities".
 Despite the impact COVID-19 has had on market conditions and the ability to raise funds, the Company will continue to investigate all available finance options, mindful of ASX and ASIC requirements.